Harishetty7/PRODIGY_CS_02/README.md

 ---

 This project was developed during my internship at <b>The Prodigy Infotech</b> as a practical implementation of **image encryption through pixel-level transformation** using Python.

----

-Would you like me to export this directly as a `README.md` file for you to upload to GitHub?